Articles by The Professional Trustee Team

 Risk and Returns

 One of the secrets of wise investing involves understanding the correlation between risk and return.
 The higher the risk, the greater the expected return on your investment.
 So if you have a high tolerance for risk, you'll expect to ride out the ups and downs of your investment and reap the rewards for sitting out those nail biting moments.
 Conversely, if you're a person with a low risk profile, you'll prefer to invest in things that give you steady growth and peace of mind.
 In return for this serenity, you'll expect to receive less return than someone who was willing to take on more investment risk.
-Below is a diagram which captures risk and return.

 There's an old saying – never put all your eggs in one basket.
 Diversification is the epitome of this maxim.
 Put simply, diversification is about attempting to reduce risk.
 It's a secret all intelligent investors know and practice.